lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 5. Please provide a screenshot of the bug, if possible.
-Make as many screenshots as you like that would be helpful to illustrate the
+Make as many screenshots as you like that would be helpful to illustrate the issue.
-   issue.

    *<< Paste screenshots here>>*

 6. Within which product did you notice the problem? *Check all that apply*

+    Data Products

    - [ ] SharePoint
    - [ ] Data/Queries
    - [ ] Team Data
    - [ ] R-reports

+    Instructional Products

    - [ ] See Guide
    - [ ] Say Guide
    - [ ] Videos